-- 1. Coming into the IU, the student has been diagnosed with autism spectrum disorder (including potential intellectual impairment and significant language deficits), anxiety disorder, and attention deficit hyperactivity disorder.
-(Joint Exhibit ["J"]-5). - 2.
+- 1. Coming into the IU, the student has been diagnosed with autism spectrum disorder (including significant language deficits), and anxiety disorder, and attention deficit hyperactivity disorder.
+(Joint Exhibit ["J"]-6). - 2.
 A psychological report indicated that the child might have mild intellectual disability, but this has never been part of the child's identification matrix at the IU.
-(P-10). - 3.
-Before entering the IU, the student was receiving birth-to-3 services in a day care environment with goals in sensory regulation/attention to adults and task, expressive/receptive communication, functional exploration of objects, increase attention, reducing toe-walking and safe negotiation of stairs and environments.
+(J-5). - 3.
+Before entering the IU, the student was receiving birth-to-3 services in a day care environment with goals in decreasing the need for constant movement, expressive communication, fine motor skills with objects, reducing toe-walking and safe negotiation of stairs and environments.
 (Local Education Agency Exhibit ["LEA"]-4).